 Other Federal Credits

-You may be eligible to receive several other tax credits and benefits depending on your individual situation.
+You may be eligible to receive several other tax credits and benefits depending on your individual situation and province of residence.
 For instance, if you are married or have a common-law partner, you may be able to claim the spousal amount if you supported your partner who has lower income.
 You may also elect to have some of your tax credits transferred to your spouse’s tax return or vice versa.
 Once your tax liability is reduced to $0, you can then transfer any additional tax credits to your spouse to reduce his tax liability.

 If you are 65 or older and you made changes to your home to improve your quality of life, you may be eligible to receive the Home Accessibility Tax Credit.
 This is a non- refundable credit tax credit, meaning this credit may only reduce your tax owing, not itself garner a refund.
 This credit allows you to claim up to $10,000 in home improvement expenses.
 Of the expenses you claim, 15 percent of them come back to you as a credit.
 According to the CRA, among the expenses you can claim are: wheelchair ramps; walk-in bathtubs or wheel-in showers; widening of doors; non-slip bathroom flooring; ergonomic, easy-to-use, door locks; hands-free water taps; and motion-censored lights.
 Relatives who support a related senior may also be eligible for this credit.